Hampo/LuaSPTLib/README.md

 -- Loop through all `carSoundParameters` for carSoundParameters in SPT:GetClasses("carSoundParameters") do
 	-- Loop all `SetEngineClipName` methods
-	for SetEngineClipName in carSoundParameters:GetMethods("SetEngineClipName") do
+	for SetEngineClipName in carSoundParameters:GetMethods(nil, "SetEngineClipName") do
 		--- If the filename is `tt` (which doesn't exist), replace with `apu_car` if SetEngineClipName.Parameters[1] == "tt" then
 			SetEngineClipName.Parameters[1] = "apu_car"